 Net worth: $200 million

-Queen Beatrix is the most famous figure when it comes to Dutch royalty, although she abdicated the throne after 33 years in 2013.
-Still, to this day, her wealth is estimated to be $200 million.
-The budget for the current monarch of the Netherlands, King Willem-Alexander, was $47 million in 2015.
+She is now known as Her Royal Highness Princess Beatrix, but Queen Beatrix served the Netherlands for 33 years before abdicating the throne after 33 years in 2013.
+Still, to this day, her wealth is estimated to be $200 million by Celebrity Net Worth.
+The budget for the current monarch of the Netherlands, King Willem-Alexander, was $48 million in 2022, the NL Times reported.

 King Salman bin Abdulaziz Al Saud